jsdelivrbot/awesome-react-boilerplate/docs/client.md

 ##### Create Core Component by cli
 Soon
 ##### create your component manualy
-1. Add your new folder with the component name to `( components/core/ )`.
+1. Add new folder with the component name to `( components/core/ )`.
 2. Create `index.js` file. this is the place to write your component code.
 3. Export your component path inside `( Components/core/index.js )`